 June 27, 2026 · ISCA 2026 · Raleigh, NC

-The workshop and tutorial focuses on Agentic AI for Systems Design, spanning computer architecture, programming languages, and operating systems.
+The workshop focuses on Agentic AI for Systems Design, spanning computer architecture, programming languages, and operating systems.
 We aim to bring together researchers and practitioners applying agentic tools and autonomous AI techniques to systems challenges, providing a platform for work-in-progress and completed research that advances the state of the art or opens new directions for agent-driven systems engineering.

 Saturday, June 27, 2026